 Transfer to a paper towel-lined plate, immediately season generously with Maldon sea salt, and keep warm in a 170-200°F oven while you prepare the fish.

-Step 3: Make the Fish Batter
+Step 3: Whisk the Crispy Batter

 - 1 cup all-purpose flour